 In March 2020, the FASB issued ASU No. 2020-04, "Facilitation of the Effects of Reference Rate Reform on Financial Reporting (Topic 848)."
-In addition, in January 2021, FASB issued ASU No. 2021-01, "Reference Rate Reform (Topic 848): Scope" and in December 2022 issued ASU 2022-06, "Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848" which clarifies the scope of Topic 848 and defers the sunset date of Topic 848 to December 31, 2024.
+In addition, in January 2021, FASB issued ASU No. 2021-01, "Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848" which clarifies the scope of Topic 848 and defers the sunset date of Topic 848 to December 31, 2024.
 The amendments in these updates apply only to contracts, hedging relationships, and other transactions that reference the London interbank offered rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
 We do not anticipate the adoption of this update to have a material impact on our consolidated financial statements.
 In October 2021, the FASB issued ASU No. 2021-08, "Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers."
 This ASU requires entities to apply Topic 606 to recognize and measure contract assets and contract liabilities in a business combination.
-The amendments are effective for public business entities for fiscal years, including interim periods within those fiscal years, beginning after December 15, 2022.
-The amendment in this update should be applied with early adoption permitted.
-We do not anticipate the adoption of this update to have a material impact on our consolidated financial statements.
+The amendments are effective for public business entities for fiscal years, including interim periods within those fiscal years.